 Why do experts give simple advice?Last updated: September 2022 abstract [+] An expert tells an advisee whether to take an action that may be good or bad.
 He may provide a condition under which to take the action.
 This condition predicts whether the action is good if and only if the expert is competent.
 Providing the condition exposes the expert to reputational risk by allowing the advisee to learn about his competence.
 He trades off the accuracy benefit and reputational risk induced by providing the condition.
 He prefers not to provide it—i.e., to give “simple advice”—when his payoff is sufficiently concave in the posterior belief about his competence.

-Gender Sorting among Economists: Evidence from the NBERLast updated: March 2022 abstract [+] I compare the co-authorship patterns of male and female economists, using historical data on National Bureau of Economic Research working papers.
+Gender sorting among economists: Evidence from the NBER Economics Letters, August 2022 abstract [+] data/code preprint I compare the co-authorship patterns of male and female economists, using historical data on National Bureau of Economic Research working papers.
 Men tended to work in smaller teams than women, but co-authored more papers and so had more co-authors overall.
 Both men and women had more same-gender co-authors than we would expect if co-authorships were random.
 This was especially true for men in Macro/Finance.